Drone Laws in Fiji

 In this post, you’ll learn which laws you need to keep in mind for drone flights in Fiji.

 In Fiji, drone users have to register with the Civil Aviation Authority of Fiji (CAAF).
+Application Forms are available for registration, which you can fill out in advance and mail to [email protected] or hand in at the airport upon arrival.
 Special regulations apply to commercial users and drones above 7 kg starting mass.
 In these cases, you have to be licensed as a pilot.

 Maximum altitude: Fiji flights are permitted up to a height of 61 meters (200 feet).